vitodeploy/docs/introduction/installation.md

 - Ubuntu 22.04 LTS
 - 1 GB Memory
 - 1 CPU
+- 80 and 443 ports should be open

 ::: info
 Other Ubuntu versions might also work but we don't recommend them.